shaynuhcon/shaynuhcon.github.io/HW1/README.md

 </div>
 ```

-Then I used a table on the contact page as shown below in the screenshot and code snippet:
+Then I used a table on the [Contact Me](https://shaynuhcon.github.io/ConnerShayna_CS460/HW1/contact.html) page as shown below in the screenshot and code snippet:

 ![Table](contactpage.PNG)